serverless/blog/posts/2018-10-04-common-node8-mistakes-in-lambda.md

 }
 ```

 In this version we map `teamIds` to an array of `Promise`.
 We can then use [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) to turn this array into a single `Promise` that returns an array of teams.

 In this case, `teamModel.fetch` is called concurrently and can significantly improve execution time.

 #### async/await inside forEach()

-This is a tricky one and can sometimes catch out even experienced Node.js developers.
+This is a tricky one, and can sometimes catch out even experienced Node.js developers.

-The problem is that, code like this doesn't behave the way you'd expect them to.
+The problem is that code like this doesn't behave the way you'd expect it to:

 ```javascript
 [ 1, 2, 3 ].forEach(async (x) => {